 I heard Christmas music playing the other day while shopping…

-This recipe is my version of a traditional Viennese cookie, the Vanillekipferl (vanilla crescents).
+It’s my version of a traditional Viennese cookie, the Vanillekipferl (vanilla crescents).

 There are a lot of different recipes for these cookies out there, but this is the way I like to make them.